networknt/light-doc/content/tutorial/rest/swagger/database/generation.md

 * Docker container
 * Script with docker container

-To learn how to use the tool, please refer to this the [light-codegen tutorial][]
+To learn how to use the tool, please refer to the [light-codegen tutorial][]

 ### Generate code with local build